kondrak/tinyexpr-rs/README.md

 Tiny recursive descent expression parser, compiler, and evaluation engine for math expressions.

 This is a WIP port of [TinyExpr](https://github.com/codeplea/tinyexpr) to Rust.
 Current release only supports built-in system functions (trigonometry, algebraic operations, constants, etc.).
+See the `tests` module for more examples.

 [Documentation](https://docs.rs/tinyexpr)